hiroio/100-days-of-code/log.md

 **Links to Resources:** Completed the [Skillcrush 10 Day Bootcamp](https://learn.skillcrush.com/classes/skillcrush-10-day-bootcamp-wpcw/).
 As basic as the content was, it was informational in the most basic level (which I honestly needed), like the difference between Web Designer, UX Designer, UI Designer, and Graphic Designer.
 HTML runs in your browser, and PHP runs in the server.

+Worked on the portfolio layout.
+Something that started out as just playing around with effects may turn into an actual layout.
+Slowly adding parts in while learning about them.
+Because the B2W course's Bootstrap version is outdated, I have to research every effect I want to implement that I learned about in the course (which is honestly pretty good way to practice).

 ### Day 10: 9/19/2017

 **Today's Progress**
 * Purchased [hiroko.io](https://github.com/hiroko/hiroko.io) to replace hirokonishimura.com.
 * Bootstrap Beginner Crash Course continued
-* SKillcrush 10 Day Bootcamp Day 7 + 8: FrontEnd/BackEnd, Wordpress.
+* Skillcrush 10 Day Bootcamp Day 7 + 8: FrontEnd/BackEnd, Wordpress.
 * Learned how to use [Font Awesome](http://fontawesome.io/cheatsheet/) icons, and utilized in [hiroko.io](https://github.com/hiroko/hiroko.io) to practice.

 **Language(s):** Bootstrap, HTML5, CSS